Financial guidance that produces tangible results

 Tactics for putting the client at the center of your practice

-Steve Deppe, CMT, recently announced the merger of his firm, Nerad + Deppe Wealth Management, with AlphaCore Capital of La Jolla, California.
+Steve Deppe, CMT, is a managing member and chief investment officer at Nerad + Deppe Wealth Management in San Diego, California.
 He employs what he calls a “high-touch, high-frequency” service philosophy to make sure clients know they are at the center of the practice.
 Mr. Deppe says, “We want clients to be assured we are thinking about their finances and investments at all times, even more than they do themselves.”
 The high-touch approach includes several elements:

 - Mr. Deppe and his partner share responsibility for each client and, whenever possible, attend client meetings together.

 - The firm provides weekly updates to all clients on economic and market developments.

 - They strive to meet in person with each client two to four times each year.